MahemaS27/rrtstar-project/README.md

 - PIL (Python Imaging Library)

 **Project Structure:**
-- `main.py`: The main script to run the RRT and RRT* algorithms and visualize the results.
+- `main.py`: The main script to run the RRT, RRT*, and Informed RRT* algorithms and visualize the results.
 - `RRT.py`: Contains the implementation of the RRTPlanner class, which defines the RRT and RRT* algorithms.
+- `informed_RRTstar.py`: Contains the implementation of the Informed_RRTSTAR class, which defines the Informed RRT* algorithms
 - `ASU_Map.jpg`: The input map in JPEG format.

 **How to Use:**